tmr-tau/tmr-tau.github.io/docs/source/usage/git/git_installation.rst

 Installing Git on your PC
 -------------------------
-The QTMCoP project framework requires git to be installed on your machine.
+Most TAU projects are now hosted on GitHub and requires git to be installed on your machine.

 The easiest way to achieve this is to download and install from `here <https://git-scm.com/downloads>`_.